2027 수특 영독연 5강 빈칸 채우기

 Though mankind is endowed with rational thinking, irrational actions ____ often.

-The outcome will largely ____ upon mental maturity.
+The ____ will largely depend upon mental maturity.

 Exercise 8 사고 패턴이 일상 활동과 생존에 미치는 영향

-It may start as a series of slow drips or scattered streams, but ____ water eventually comes together and flows in the same direction, creating deep grooves or pathways over time ― even cutting through rock and creating gullies.
+It may start as a series of slow drips or ____ streams, but the water eventually comes together and flows in the same direction, creating deep grooves or pathways over time ― even cutting through rock and creating gullies.

 Exercise 9 디지털 미디어의 발전과 청소년의 지위

-If we look at children and youth through the lens of digital media, we have a population that has been historically subject to a higher ____ of systematic and institutional control in the kinds of information and social communication to which they have access.
+If we look at children and youth through the lens of digital media, we have a population that has been historically subject to a higher degree of systematic and institutional control in the kinds of information ____ social communication to which they have access.

 Exercise 10 나무 외관에 대한 암묵적 지침